informatics-isi-edu/mesh-viewer/README.md

 view.html#model_url=http%3A%2F%2Fexample.org%2Fpath%2Fto%2Fmodel&mesh_url=http%3A%2F%2Fexample.org%2Fpath%2Fto%2Fmeshes&anatomy_url_fragment=http:%2F%2Fexample.org%2Fid%2F
 ```

-### Extra Query Options
+### Additional Parameters

-In addition to the core query parameters for specifying the model, meshes and landmarks, these extra
+In addition to the core parameters for specifying the model, meshes and landmarks, these extra
 options can be passed to modfy the viewer's behavior:

 - `showmeshes`: Show the meshes panel on startup.
 Set to a Boolean value.
 Default: `false`.
 - `target-url`: Open URLs provided by *this* Mesh Viewer in another iframe on the same page with the provided HTML class ID.
 This assumes you have two iframes, one running this mesh viewer and another that will change based on the links clicked in this mesh viewer.
-This applies to all `mesh.link.url` and `landmark.link.url` links in the model loaded by this Mesh Viewer.
+This applies to all links from mesh and landmark labels that are formed by the `anatomy_url_fragment/anatomy_id` if given.
 Default: `None`.

 Example URL with query parameters: